-Protein-losing enteropathy is an abnormal loss of protein from the digestive tract or the inability of the digestive tract to absorb proteins.
+Protein-losing enteropathy is an abnormal loss of protein from the digestive tract.
+It can also refer to refer to the inability of the digestive tract to absorb proteins.

 Causes of Protein-losing enteropathy

 There are many causes of protein-losing enteropathy.
-Any condition that causes serious inflammation in the intestines can lead to protein loss.
-Some of the more common causes are:
+Conditions that cause serious inflammation in the intestines can lead to protein loss.
+Some of these are:

 - Bacteria or parasite infection of the intestines

 - HIV infection

 Symptoms can include diarrhea, fever, and abdominal pain.
 Symptoms will depend on the disease that is causing the problem.

 You may need tests that look at the intestinal tract.
 These may include a CT scan of the abdomen or an upper GI bowel series.